 Alvaro Garcia-Tunon, age 72, has served on the Board of Directors since October 2009.
 Mr. Garcia-Tunon retired as the Chief Financial Officer of Wabtec Corporation, a provider of products and services for the global rail industry, effective January 1, 2014.
 He continued to work with Wabtec as a strategic advisor through December 2017.
 Mr. Garcia-Tunon was named Executive Vice President and Chief Financial Officer for Wabtec in February 2012.
 Prior to that, he was Executive Vice President, Chief Financial Officer and Secretary of Wabtec since December 2010.
-Prior thereto, he served as Senior Vice President, Chief Financial Officer and Secretary of Wabtec since 2003.
-Mr. Garcia-Tunon is currently the Chairman of the Board of Directors at Matthews.
-Mr. Garcia-Tunon previously served as a director of Allison Transmission Holdings, Inc. (NYSE: ALSN), a global provider of commercial duty automatic transmissions and hybrid propulsion system, from January 2016 until his retirement from its board of directors in August 2022, as well as a member of the Board of Directors of MSA Safety, Inc. (NYSE: MSA), a global leader in the development, manufacture and supply of safety products that protect people and facility infrastructures, from 2012 to May 2019.
+Prior thereto, he served as Senior Vice President, Chief Financial Officer and Secretary of Wabtec since December 2010.
+Prior thereto, he served as Matthews.
+Mr. Garcia-Tunon previously served as a director of Allison Transmission Holdings, Inc. (NYSE: ALSN), a global provider of commercial duty automatic transmissions and hybrid propulsion system, from January 2016 until his retirement from its board of Directors in August 2022, as well as a member of the Board of Directors of MSA Safety, Inc. (NYSE: MSA), a global leader in the development, manufacture and supply of safety products that protect people and facility infrastructures, from 2012 to May 2019.
 Mr. Garcia-Tunon graduated from the College of William and Mary with a Juris Doctor degree and is a graduate of the University of Virginia with a Bachelor of Science degree in Commerce and Accounting.